October 31, 2020

 Keep in mind that once tooth enamel has broken down, it needs to be restored by a dentist.
 Doing this not only brings back the natural function of your original tooth, but it also prevents it from breaking further.
 With longstanding bruxism, so much stress can be put on the jaw joints that you may need to have dedicated TMJ therapy to address your symptoms.

 How to Know If You Need TMJ Therapy

 If you experience any of the following symptoms, you’ll want to get in touch with a dentist so they can examine your mouth and jaw more closely as well as confirm what needs to be done to prevent future jaw problems.
 These symptoms include:

 - Pain while chewing (or having difficulty chewing in general)

 - Pain in your jaw joints

 - Difficulty opening or closing your jaw (also known as lockjaw)

 While stress may be more common due to the pandemic, that doesn’t mean you should ignore dental problems when they make themselves apparent.
-Instead, give a dentist a call and learn how they can help you manage your symptoms.
+Instead, give a dentist a call and learn how they can help you get the relief you deserve.

 About Beverly Hills Complete Dentistry